Smooth Afghan poll raises questions about Taliban strength

 Indeed, Taliban attacks were muted during Afghanistan's first election in 2004, when Karzai obtained a mandate for a presidency he had held on an interim basis since 2002.
 By early 2005, U.S. generals were saying that the militants were on the run, only to regret their optimism later as casualties mounted.

-Karzai has repeatedly accused neighbour Pakistan of being behind Taliban attacks in Afghanistan and impeding efforts by his government to thrash out a peace deal with the insurgents.
+Karzai has repeatedly accused neighbor Pakistan of being behind Taliban attacks in Afghanistan and impeding efforts by his government to thrash out a peace deal with the insurgents.

 Islamabad denies that it aids insurgents fighting Kabul and says it has its hands full battling the Pakistan Taliban.
 But it is widely believed that the shadowy intelligence arm of Pakistan's military has long had a relationship with militant groups, including those active in Afghanistan.